gameraccoon/scripter/README.md

 ## Notable features

 - Queue the execution of the specific chain of scripts that you need right now, just in a few clicks
-- Can specify arguments, retry count, and some other parameters
+- Specify arguments, retry count, and some other parameters if needed
 - Once configure what scripts you can run, and not deal with configuraion files ever again
 - See the state of the execution, or open the full logs to see the details